It’s funny how quickly things change.

 Yup.
 Change keeps a-comin’.

 I completed my MBA program through Broadview University.
 Despite what many people say about for-profit institutions, they have no idea the time and effort it takes to fulfill a degree program of this nature.
 Some people may breeze through it.
 But I assure you I approached it with an Ivy-League level of effort.
-I graduated with a 4.0.
+I graduated with a 4.0 and won the Broadview University Library Research Award for my thesis.

 I wrote my master’s thesis on the efficacy and contributions of online tutoring as a modern pedagogy.
 That is fancy wording for: “online tutoring is the new thing.”
 In my thesis, I argued for implementation of an online tutoring segment within a traditional tutoring company, offering an in-depth action plan.
 I loved working on this long-term, forty-two-page project.
 Qualitative research and analysis have become new and welcomed core competencies.

-When I’m not studying or tutoring, I like to hang with my dog, play videogames, binge-watch Netflix, Hulu, and Amazon (“The Office,” “30 Rock,” and “Doctor Who” are some favorites), swim, read, write, sing in the car, and listen to fiction podcasts.
+When I’m not nerding-out on tech and social media trends, I like to hang with my dog, play videogames, binge-watch Netflix, Hulu, and Amazon (“The Office,” “30 Rock,” and “Doctor Who” are some favorites), swim, read, write, sing in the car, and listen to fiction podcasts.